Chacma baboon: Conservation

-Chacma baboons live in proximity to humans and are frequently killed as vermin.
+Many Chacma baboons live in proximity to humans and are frequently killed as vermin.

 The chacma baboon does not rank among threatened animal species.
 However, in some confined locations, such as South Africa's Southern Cape Peninsula, local populations are dwindling due to habitat loss and predation from other protected species, such as leopards and lions.
 Many troops have become a suburban menace in their search for food, overturning garbage cans, and breaking into cars and houses where they cause much damage.
-These troops can be dangerous and aggressive, and they will even steal food directly from people.
+These troops can be dangerous and aggressive and they will not hesitate to steal food directly from people.
 These negative encounters have resulted in the baboons being hunted and poisoned by frustrated local residents.
 This isolated population is thought to face extinction within 10 years.

 The chacma is listed under Appendix II of CITES as it occurs in many protected areas across its range.
 The only area in South Africa where they are monitored is in the Cape Peninsula, where they are protected.

 Observations by those working hands-on in South Africa's rehabilitation centers have found this species is damaged by human intervention; troop structures are influenced, and over the years a significant loss in numbers has occurred.
 Because they live near and invade human habitats, urban baboons are regularly shot, poisoned, electrocuted, beaten to death, struck by cars and captured for research laboratories and muti (medicine).
 Despite this, assessors working for the IUCN believe there are no major threats that could result in a range-wide decline of the species.